Public water system: Water-related diseases and contaminants in public water systems

 Sources of drinking water are subject to contamination and require appropriate treatment to remove disease-causing contaminants.
-Contamination of drinking water supplies can occur in the source water as well as in the distribution system after water treatment has already occurred.
+Contamination of drinking water supplies can occur in the source water and the distribution system after water treatment has already occurred.
 There are many sources of water contamination, including naturally occurring chemicals and minerals (for example, arsenic, radon, uranium), local land use practices (application of fertilizers and pesticides; concentrated animal feeding operations), manufacturing processes, and sewer overflows or wastewater releases.

 The presence of contaminants in water can lead to adverse health effects, including gastrointestinal illness, reproductive problems, and neurological disorders.
-Infants, young children, pregnant women, the elderly, and people whose immune systems are compromised because of AIDS, chemotherapy, or transplant medications, may be especially susceptible to illness from some contaminants.
+Infants, young children, pregnant women, the elderly, and people whose immune systems are compromised because of AIDS, chemotherapy, or transplant medications may be especially susceptible to illness from some contaminants.

 The US Centers for Disease Control and Prevention publishes a list of the leading causes of waterborne outbreaks in public water systems.